uzerpllp/uzerp-website/content/blog/libreoffice_pivot/index.md

 #### Drill Down and Other Options

 There are several useful options in the Pivot Table Layout dialog (below the field selection area) - one such is "Enable drill to details".
-If this option is enabled when you double click on a value in the table and the source rows are automatically pasted into a new tab for you to inspect.
+If this option is enabled when you double click on a value in the table the source rows are automatically pasted into a new tab for you to inspect.

-There are other Pivot table options in the Layout dialog:
+There are other Pivot table options in the Layout dialog, including:

 * Filtering;
 * Ignoring empty rows;
 * Aggregation types - count, average, min/max etc;
 * Disabling grand totals.

-By experimenting with the options you can finesse the output to get the analysis that is required.
+By experimenting with the options you can finesse the Pivot Table output to get the analysis that is required.

 ### Summary

-Cash flow is vital for any business and knowing when your customers are due to pay you for invoiced sales is integral to understanding the dynamics for your business.
-By exporting transaction data from uzERP and using it in a Pivot Table we can quickly get to grips with who is due to pay and when.
+Cash flow is vital for any business and knowing when your customers are due to pay you for invoiced sales is integral to understanding the dynamics of this vital area of your business.
+By exporting transaction data from uzERP and using it in a Pivot Table we have shown how you can quickly get to grips with who is due to pay and when.

+uzERP has many standard lists that can be exported to csv provide the raw, 'long format' data that can be analysed this way.
+In addition, because it uses an open source database custom queries can be relatively easily written to provide data with the appropriate columns for specific analysis.

-Hopefully the above has shown how powerful LibreOffice Pivot Tables can be in providing meaningful information from the raw data collected by uzERP as a by product of your day to day processes.
+Hopefully the above has shown how powerful LibreOffice Pivot Tables can be in providing meaningful information from the data collected by uzERP as a by product of your improved day to day processes.

 ### Resources